Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 While an IBAN identifies a bank’s country of origin and the precise account number, a SWIFT code breaks it down into three more specific elements.
 The unique code is comprised of 8-11 alphanumeric characters and includes:

-• A two-digit location code (letters and numbers)
+- A two-character location code (letters and numbers)

 Examples of a SWIFT BIC Code